unnatg/Spotify/README.md

     i.e SongInfoWithId.csv and SongFeatures.csv

 ### ExploratoryDataAnalysis.ipynb
-    Python notebook which analysis the song data in the csv file "SpotifySongs.csv".
+    Python notebook which analyzes the song data in the csv file "SpotifySongs.csv".